 - Both Southeast Asia and South Africa typically cost 95,000 miles each way – 74,000 Chase points with the 30% bonus.

 The trouble these days is finding award availability … and that's not always easy.
 But a few weeks back, we alerted Thrifty Traveler Premium+ members to some wide-open award space to fly Qsuites from several U.S. cities to destinations throughout the Middle East, the Maldives, Africa, and beyond.

 Not looking to go that far?
 Take our advice: Book a flight that connects onward to the Middle East so you can access Qatar's incredible Al Safwa Lounge during your layover.
 You won't regret it.

 Qatar tacks on some decent cash surcharges at about $100 for a simple nonstop to Doha or $200 if you need to make a connection.
 But that's a price worth paying given you can book these incredible flights using 54,000 Chase points or less.

 Chase and Amex, in particular, are on fire with transfer bonuses lately.
 That's a big win for travelers looking to get more out of their credit card points.

 While 30% isn't the biggest number we've seen for transfers to British Airways, it's still outstanding.
-Considering all the new opportunities to redeem British Airways Avios added within the last few months, and it's even better.
+Considering all the new opportunities to redeem British Airways Avios, and it's even better.

-Make your plan to make use of this Chase transfer bonus before it ends on Sunday, July 31.
+Just be sure to make your plan to make use of this Chase transfer bonus before it ends this Friday, Sept.
+22.